bodrick/awesome/TOPICS.md

 *   [AntiMicroX/antimicrox](https://github.com/AntiMicroX/antimicrox) - Graphical program used to map keyboard buttons and mouse controls to a gamepad.
 Useful for playing games with no gamepad support.
 *   [dEskoG/rDUINOScope](https://github.com/dEskoG/rDUINOScope) - rDUINOScope - Arduino based telescope control system (GOTO)

-## gamepad

-*   [AntiMicroX/antimicrox](https://github.com/AntiMicroX/antimicrox) - Graphical program used to map keyboard buttons and mouse controls to a gamepad.
-Useful for playing games with no gamepad support.

 ## gamepad-api